convissor/new_york_state_of_health_spreadsheet/README.md

 or [How to Extract Data](#user-content-how-to-extract-data-from-the-ny-state-of-health-website) sections that follow.

-But if you're into schadenfreude and/or learning from others' mistakes, read on...
+But if you're into schadenfreude, snark and/or learning from others' mistakes, read on...

 It's critical to know when the "open enrollment" period is, so you'd imagine